-A: Admission decisions are based on the suitability of the applicant along different criteria including GPA in previous degrees, standardized test scores, scholarly publications and their quality, alignment of research interests with ongoing faculty research, etc. Deficiency on any one of these criteria, e.g., the GRE/GMAT score might be compensated by a demonstration of outstanding achievements in one or more of the remaining criteria.
-Having said that, it is also important to note that students that have been admitted into the program based on excellent achievement in other criteria besides the GRE/GMAT scores have had a minimum GRE/GMAT score only about 1-8% below the cutoff score.
+Admission decisions are based on the suitability of the applicant along different criteria including GPA in previous degrees, standardized test scores, scholarly publications and their quality, alignment of research interests with ongoing faculty research, etc. Deficiency on any one of these criteria, e.g., the GRE score might be compensated by a demonstration of outstanding achievements in one or more of the remaining criteria.

-All applicants to the Ph.D. program are required to have a valid GRE/GMAT score, irrespective of whether they are applying for an assistantship or not.
+All applicants to the Ph.D. program are required to have a valid GRE score to be considered for admission.

 Q2.
 I am an international student but my TOEFL score has expired or I never wrote TOEFL.
 Could I still apply?

-A: Email UNO office of international studies to discuss your case.
+Email UNO's office of international studies to discuss your case.

 Q3.
 I have just completed my undergraduate degree but do not have any academic publications.
 Could I still be accepted into the Ph.D. program?

 Strong applications provide evidence of prior engagement in research activities.
 High-quality scholarly publications are one way to demonstrate research potential, and most admitted students have one or more prior publications.
 If you ultimately want to pursue a PhD but did not have substantive research experiences during your undergraduate studies, we strongly recommend that you consider one of UNO's excellent master's degree programs to help you build these skills prior to applying to the doctoral program.

 Q4.
 Are part-time students admitted into the Ph.D. program?

 A limited number of part-time students with demonstrated research potential and excellent academic background may be admitted into the program.